Racing Mount Pleasant (album): Style and composition

-Critics disagree on the genre of Racing Mount Pleasant.
-It has been described as big band, folk rock, indie rock, baroque pop, and a mix of post-rock and Midwest emo.
+Racing Mount Pleasant has been described as big band, folk rock, indie rock, baroque pop, and a mix of post-rock and Midwest emo.
 It has frequently been compared to Black Country, New Road and Arcade Fire, as well as Explosions in the Sky and Bon Iver.
 The album's tracks were written over the course of the band's entire existence; some were omitted from Grip Your Fist only because they were yet to be recorded.
 Songs were composed by repeating sections many times until a natural transition to another section manifested.
+The album was recorded in at least six different spaces, including a bandmember's attic and a church.

 Racing Mount Pleasant were inspired by memories and looking back on the band's history while composing Racing Mount Pleasant, creating what Stereogum describes as a "miniverse".
+According to Paste, the album explores two memories of a romantic relationship: waking up next to a partner, and visiting them after ending the relationship.
 There are references to other songs throughout the lyrics, instrumentals, and song titles; for example, the melody of "Your New Place" is repeated on the closing track, "Your Old Place".
-The album was recorded in at least six different spaces, including a bandmember's attic and a church.

 Reception

 Racing Mount Pleasant received generally positive reviews from critics.
 In a review for The New Yorker, Hanif Abdurraqib drew comparisons between the album and the poem "Katy" by Frank O'Hara, stating that the band had become "quieter and also less silent" since their debut (a reference to the fifth line of "Katy").
 Abdurraqib did not feel like he had learnt anything by listening to the album, as many of the themes were "unspectacular", but felt "delighted by the experience nonetheless".
 David Renshaw of The Fader praised the album's "grand crescendos fit for cavernous arenas", describing "Your New Place" as "like a garage rock band swapping the dive bar for an orchestra pit".
 In her interview article of the band for Stereogum, Margaret Farrell applauded the album's ability to evoke memories of the past, stating that "these songs move like memory: animated, all-encompassing, unpredictable".
-Ian Cohen's review for Pitchfork was much more mixed; he praised the "panoramic sweep of post-rock" on "Your New Place", but disliked that the album was too similar to bands such as Arcade Fire, Bon Iver, and Black Country, New Road, stating "it sounds like a group working hard to make a cathartic, cleansing instant classic of [an album], but one drawn from memory".
+Ian Cohen's review for Pitchfork was much more mixed, giving the album a 6.3/10; he praised the "panoramic sweep of post-rock" on "Your New Place", but disliked that the album was too similar to bands such as Arcade Fire, Bon Iver, and Black Country, New Road, stating "it sounds like a group working hard to make a cathartic, cleansing instant classic of [an album], but one drawn from memory".
 Cohen also believed that songs such as "You" and "Call It Easy" didn't have a compelling narrator, describing them as "glacial".
 However, he concluded that "bands and albums of this nature don't come around all that often".
+Ben Jardine of Paste awarded the album an 8.2/10, describing it as a "sprawling but self-assured" concept album and praising its cinematic arrangements and dynamic shifts.